 A worker makes a cut in an asphalt parking lot in Casper.
-A new state program identifies high-risk workplaces and increases the number of field safety visits 4-fold.
 (Dustin Bleizeffer/WyoFile)

 Deadly Workplaces logoThe state launched a new “Safety and Risk” division in April, re-assigning nine consultants and vastly increasing the number of visits regulators can make to high-risk worksites.
 Officials estimate the new program will increase statewide field visits four-fold.